Skip to content

 }

-• { from_file = "/path/to/file" } — at deploy time, read the value from a file on the deploy machine.
+• { from_file = "/path/to/file" }: read from a file.
 One trailing newline is stripped (the universal echo "$value" > file pattern).

 No other secret syntax.
-The parser whitelists exactly these two record forms; everything else is a normal record.
+The parser whitelists exactly these three record forms; everything else is a normal record.

 The error you'll see when a secret is missing